ravenakin/Llama2/README.md

 <h2>Future Plans</h2>
-<p>The model is currently being uploaded in FP16 format, and there are plans to convert the model to GGML and GPTQ 4bit quantizations.</p>
+<p>The model is currently being uploaded in FP16 format, <br />and there are plans to convert the model to GGML and GPTQ 4bit quantizations.</p>

 <h2>Benchmark Results</h2>
 <pre>